Here are the steps and requirements for business permit renewal in the Philippines.

 For a more updated list of requirements that are specific to your business, check in with your local licensing office.

-With the help of online services and payment platforms, you can now have your business permit renewed online in select local government units.
+With the help of online services and payment platforms, you can now have your business permit renewed online in select local or municipal government units.
 All you need to do is submit your requirements, pay the fees, and wait for your renewed business permit.

 Estimate your fees and official renewal fee structure using our calculator: